One of the mysteries of the English language finally explained.

 - ‘He had worked as the chief starter of the USAC stock-car series for many years.’

-2North American A railway wagon for transporting livestock.
+2North American A railroad car for transporting livestock.

 - ‘To put this in perspective, this is the equivalent volume of 522 standard American railroad stock cars, each of which can hold 240 sheep.’

 - ‘Surrounding the depot on the former Silverton house tracks is a large assortment of D&RGW rolling stock, including stock cars, box cars and a veritable fleet of drop-bottom gons.’